-Rare c.1955 Jean Desses Velvet Fused Green Silk Dress
+c.1955 Jean Desses Green Silk Dress w Fused Velvet Detailing

-Jean Desses opened his own couture house in 1937 and was a designated Haute Couture house under the official Chambre Syndicate de la Haute Couture.
-He began a ready to wear line in 1949.
-By 1960 the couture portion of his business was closed followed by the closure of the ready to wear 5 years later.
-This makes finding his pieces are very rare from either of his lines.
-When he expanded his atelier to serve the over seas market in the late 1950s, he was amongst the small elite group of designers that sold to the American power house department stores - Bergdorf Goodman's in this case - the right to sew his designs in America.
+Jean Desses became a designated Haute Couture house under the official Chambre Syndicate de la Haute Couture in 1937.
+In 1949 he began a ready-to-wear line to broaden his client base.
+However, his career was fairly short lived and by 1960 the couture portion of his business was closed, followed by the closure of the ready-to-wear line five years later.
+When he expanded his atelier to serve the overseas market in the late 1950s, he was among the small elite group of designers that sold to the American power house department stores - Bergdorf Goodman's in this case - and gave then the right to produce his designs in America.
 The fabrics and design were the same as what was being produced in his atelier in France, but the construction of the actual pieces was done by couture level seamstresses in America.
-This elaborate system had been established bu Dior and was a clever way to get around the severe import taxation of the time period.
-Jean Desses kept a strict eye on what was produced and where pieces went and this caused a severe limitation on the quantities produced, even in the RTW line and from what I have found in my research, each piece was basically made to order, making it truer to demi-couture then RTW.
+This elaborate system had already been established by Dior and was a clever way to get around the severe import taxation of the time period.
+Jean Desses kept a strict eye on what was produced and where pieces went and this caused a severe limitation on the quantities produced.
+The RTW line for the American market was also made to order, piece by piece, making it truer to demi-couture.

-The dress itself is spectacular.
-The fabric is a rich green silk satin that seems to glow with its own inner light.
-Onto the silk is a fused velvet floral design that adds texture and depth.
-The cut is contained sexuality, nothing overt but cut to follow and highlight every curve.
-It has a V cut at the bodice and back is scooped off into a deep square.
-At the front, just under the V, it is gathered and detailed with a small pipe of fabric that catches and appears to hold the carefully placed drapes that gives it a slight Grecian feel - a signature of Jean Desses.
-The waist nips in under this give you that hourglass figure.
-The skirt is an absolute marvel of construction - the inner skirt is fitted and over it lies a panel of fabric that is secure at the waist and then ties at the back - almost apron style.
-Lots of fabulous detailing and finishes like an inner built in bodice and weighting at the back hem.
-With couture examples of Jean Desses ranging from $20,000 to over $50,000, this is a wonderful opportunity to own a design from one of the original masters.
+The dress has the elegant lines that you associate with the best of Jean Desses' work.
+The fabric used to construct the dress is a green silk satin that seems to glow with its own inner light.
+The color is a beautiful deep moss green.
+Fused onto the silk base are flowers done in a plush, soft velvet that add texture and depth to the fabric.
+The cut has a sense of contained sexuality, nothing overt, but cut to follow and highlight every curve.
+It has a deep V neckline at the front and the back is an even deep plunge with the inner bodice acting as a partial modesty panel.
+Just under the V at the front it is gathered and detailed with a small piping of fabric that gives the illusion of holding the gathers there in place.
+It also gives a subtle nod to a Grecian aesthetic, a signature touch of Jean Desses' work.
+The waist nips in and below that the skirt is beautifully constructed.
+The inner skirt is fitted with a top panel of fabric lying over that inner skirt that is secure at the waist and then wraps and ties at the back in am almost apron feeling finish.
+There are lots of fabulous detailing and high end finishes to this dress like an inner built in bodice and weighting at the back hem.
+It is gorgeous.
 Excellent condition

 Interior Bust: 18" flat across from side seam to side seam